parse-community/parse-server-s3-adapter/README.md

 `npm install --save parse-server-s3-adapter`

-# aws credentials
+# AWS Credentials

+## Deprecation Notice -- AWS Credentials
+ *the ability to explicitly pass credentials to this adapter is deprecated and will be removed in a future release.*

 Although it is not recommended, AWS credentials can be explicitly configured through an options object, constructor string arguments or environment variables ([see below](#using-a-config-file)).
-This option is provided for backward compatibility.
+This option is provided for backward compatibility and will be removed in the forthcoming version 2.0 of this adapter.

 The preferred method is to use the default AWS credentials pattern.
 If no AWS credentials are explicitly configured, the AWS SDK will look for credentials in the standard locations used by all AWS SDKs and the AWS CLI.
 More info can be found in [the docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence).
 For more information on AWS best practices, see [IAM Best Practices User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).